petercz1/todo_no_frameworks/README.md

 [#noframeworks](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24), just plain JavaScript ES6 with a simple php backend.

 It uses built-in ES6 webcomponents and the pubsub pattern to allow each component to subscribe and/or publish to the datastore.
 In 399 lines of Javascript.
 Including an evil boss who keeps adding pointless meetings.
+And a 'slow' server to demo the async-ness of it all.

 ![](demo.gif)

 ## caveats
-I used JSON just to demonstrate proof-of-concept.
-JSON is a data-interchange format so not the tool for reliable client/server data sync (unique id numbers for tasks added can't be guaranteed), but most (all?) of these problems would be solved with a proper db backend.
+I used a plain JSON file as a 'database' just to demonstrate proof-of-concept.
+As JSON is a data-interchange format it's obviously not the tool for reliable client/server data sync but most (all?) of these problems would be solved with a proper db backend.

 ## Install